Lens Manufacturing by Westech Optical in Rochester NY

 Once polished, the lens is cleaned and readied for the next step, centering.
 This process accomplishes two things: it will first reduce the physical diameter of the optical system, and it will also ensure that the optical axis is in the center of the lens.

-After the lens is mounted in a chuck, a technician projects a laser beam through it.
+After the lens is mounted in a chuck, a laser is projected through the lens.
 As the lens is then rotated, the focal point of the beam also rotates, and the degree of rotation of this focused point of light is measured in arc minutes and seconds.
 At this point, the technician adjusts the lens until the focal point rotation remains within tolerance.
 With the lens properly centered, a rotating, diamond-impregnated grinding wheel is next backed into the rotating lens element, reducing it to its desired mechanical diameter.

-In the vacuum deposition method of coating, the lenses are placed into a vacuum chamber and the material, typically MgF2 crystals, are heated to the point of vaporization.
+In the vacuum deposition method of coating, the lenses are placed into a vacuum chamber, and the material, typically MgF2 crystals, is heated to the point of vaporization.
 The rising vapor then coats the lenses.
 This is the point at which, depending on the length of time and the thickness of the material deposition, a lens can be peaked or optimized for various wavelengths.

 The environment for the coating process must be scrupulously clean, and it is our adherence to the highest standards of production that matters here.
 The lenses themselves must be entirely free of debris, as any dust or dirt that remains on them will become embedded beneath the coating.
 The vacuum chamber must itself also be perfectly clean; any dust or dirt in it will be dispersed during the turbulence that the air removal itself creates.